Skip to main content

 3. Go to the Deployment audit section, and click on the Try it out button:

-4. To perform the query, fill in the time frame, enter any optional parameters for JiraTickets/AsanaTasks/AzureDevOpsWorkItems (if required), and click Execute.
-(NB: the response can be pretty large, so we recommend that you make your time range as small as possible.)
+4. To perform the query, fill in the time frame, enter any optional parameters for JiraTickets / AsanaTasks/ AzureDevOpsWorkItems (if required), and click Execute.

 An ideal question that can be answered using the Audit API would be: "which deployments in the time frame involved X metadata items?", where X represents some particularly restrictive metadata types that you want to keep a close eye on.

-The answers to these questions can then be displayed in a spreadsheet (or an alternative visualization/graphing application that takes JSON), as with the following example:
+The answers to these questions can then be displayed in a spreadsheet (or an alternative visualization and/or graphing application that takes JSON), as with the following example:

 Q: Do customers need to be running Pipelines for the Audit API to work?